Predictia/AQUA/diagnostics/tropical_cyclones/README.md

 ## Installation Instructions

-Clearly explain how to install and set up your project.
-Include any dependencies, system requirements, or environment configurations that users should be aware of.
-Test installation, set up, and run your diagnostic on `Lumi` and `Levante.` If the installation requires additional dependencies, system requirements, environment configurations, or run directs specific data, you must document it.

 ### Installation on Levante

-To install the diagnostic on `Levante` you can use conda.
-You should create an `AQUA/diagnostics/dummy/env-TCs.yml` file and include all the necessary dependencies for your diagnostic.
+To install the tropical_cyclones diagnostic on `Levante` you can use conda; the yaml file `AQUA/diagnostics/tropical_cyclones/env-TCs.yml` to create the dedicated conda environment includes the tempest-extremes package and all the necessary dependencies to run the tropical cyclones diagnostic.

 To install the diagnostic in a new conda environment run: